LeDataSciFi/ledatascifi-2025/content/05/05f_MLtrading.md

 and assess its performance.

 The app
-- Uses well-known predictive features from academic finance research downloaded from the Open Asset Pricing
+- Uses well-known predictive features from academic finance research downloaded from Open Asset Pricing
 - Builds stock prediction models using estimators from the simple (OLS) to the advanced (Neural Nets)
 - Evaluates how profitable trading on these strategies are
 - Contains a practical explanation of the methods, the data used, and how it's done